medialab/xan/docs/cmd/network.md

     -D, --degrees             Whether to compute node degrees so it can be added to relevant outputs.
 Currently only relevant
                               when using -f "nodelist".
+    --sample-size <n>         Number of records to sample for node or edge type inference.
+                              Set to -1 to sample ALL records.
+This will cost a lot of memory but will ensure better fitting output types.
+                              [default: 64]

 edgelist options:
     -U, --undirected       Whether the graph is undirected.